 Metal, steel in particular, may be the centermost emblem and instrument of endurance and utility in the history of human experience.
 Metals are fundamental material, naturally occurring crystalline structures that fill the majority of the periodic table of elements: our catalog of essential media, the atomic makeup of all found and fabricated things.

 On exhibit, November 2017 at Gallery Jones Vancouver, BC

 While iron is among the most abundant elements in and on the Earth, steel, an alloy of iron, is not elemental.
 It is the product of centuries of work and refinement, a history that has distinguished aeons.
-That history, which is a melding of the most basic potential of the world as it is and the world as it becomes in the hands of human intention and curiosity, may well be a latent history yet it is inextricable from the presence and significance of metallic forms.
+That history, which is a melding of the most basic physical potential of the world and the potential of human intention and curiosity, is inextricable from the presence and significance of metallic forms.

 Cut/Drawn is a direct intervention in that history, a disruption, however slight, that acknowledges, challenges and illuminates the integrity of character that abides in one of the most ubiquitous of materials.

 Steel is common.
 But it is so common because it is so extraordinary.
 Nothing else is as efficient, strong, resilient, lightweight, and affordably produced.
 Steel is versatile, even stronger in tension than it is in compression, and elastic enough to absorb great stress without fracturing or changing shape.
 It is tough, even symbolic of toughness.
 The word steel is used to invoke the girding of oneself in preparation for adversity, and its root lies in the ancient Germanic notion of standing fast.
 Steel yourself.
 Hold true.
 Resist.
 Even as inner reinforcement, steel is armor.
 Cut/Drawn, however, is like a peek under that armor, a coaxing exposure of the hidden and vulnerable quick.